masai1116/SHARE-seq-alignment/README.md

 3) matchPolyT=F # T or F; default is F. If T, will try to find TTTTTT (allowing 1 mis-match) in 11-16 bp position of biological read2.
 If TTTTTT is not identified, read will be disgarded.
 Only works if Read2 is longer than 16 bp.
 4) SkipPolyGumi=F # T or F; default is F, pipeline will remove polyG UMIs.
 If T, pipeline will keep polyG UMIs.
 5) genename=gene_name # gene_name (official gene symbol) or gene_id (ensemble gene name), gene_name is default
-6) refgene=gencode # gencode or genes; gencode is default; genes is UCSC refseq genes; gencode also annotates nc-RNA
+6) refgene=gencode # gencode or genes; gencode is default; genes is UCSC refseq genes; gencode also indcludes nc-RNA

 # Sample barcode table
 SHARE-seq allows mutiplexing samples in one run.
 We use ymal file to store two levels of sample barcode information, including Round1 hybridization barcode (R1.xx), and PCR barcode (P1.xx).
-See "config_example.ymal" as an example.
+See ```config_example.ymal``` as an example.
 This file needs to be updated for each sample and each sequencing run.
 ```
 Project1:
     Name: sp.atac.first